 edge is an Edge object.

-Removes the corresponding Edge from the particle system.
+Edge from the particle system.

-callback is a function with the signature ƒ(node, pt) where node is a Node object and pt is a Point object with its current location.
+node is a Node object and pt is a Point object with its current

-callback is a function with the signature ƒ(edge, pt1, pt2) where edge is an Edge object and pt1 and pt2 are Point objects with the current endpoint locations.
+edge is an Edge object and pt1 and pt2 are Point objects

-branch is an object of the form {nodes:{}, edges:{}}.
+(provided you have called .screenSize to specify the screen bounding box).branch is an object of the form {nodes:{}, edges:{}}.

 the nodes attribute contains a mapping of node names to data objects.
 For example,